 On Monday, May 15, 1882, L. Frank Baum's new musical The Maid of Arran opened at the Grand Opera House.
 It was his twenty-sixth birthday.
 Tickets cost $5.50 (about $120 in current dollars).
 Baum had composed the play's book, lyrics, and music, and also played the lead role.
 He had based The Maid of Arran on the 1873 novel A Princess of Thule by Scottish author William Black (1841-1898).
 Baum's first great success, the play went on tour around the country, including a run on Broadway, before returning to Syracuse.
 On February 14, 1883, Baum's mother-in-law Matilda Joslyn Gage and her husband attended a return engagement of the play at one of Syracuse's other premier performing arts venues, the Wieting Opera House.

+The Building and Site.
 The Grand Opera House opened to great fanfare in October 1879.
 It replaced Barton's Opera House (later known as the Park Opera House), a previous occupant of the commercial Barton Block.
 The new opera house was on the ground floor (in contrast to the Park, which had occupied the third floor).
 The third-floor space formerly occupied by the Park was repurposed as a ballroom/meeting hall.
 The Grand was spacious and lavishly appointed, and experienced ongoing success.
 When destroyed by a fire in September 1888, it was quickly rebuilt.
 It was demolished in 1925.

 The structure was located across East Washington Street from Syracuse's City Hall on a section of East Genesee Street that no longer exists.
 Genesee formerly ran between East Washington Street and East Fayette Street.
 In later years that section was removed to create a single larger block bounded by East Washington, Montgomery, East Fayette, and State Streets.
 That block now houses the Hills Building (erected 1928) and, next to it, a large parking lot that corresponds to the former location of the Opera House.